nicholashew/aspnet-samples/Readme.md

 # AspNet-Samples

-A collection ASP.NET sample projects.
+A collection of ASP.NET sample projects.

 ## Contributing